Special University and Memorial Lectureships

 The Arthur Brownlow Mitchell Memorial Lectureship

 This lectureship was founded in 1945 by the friends of Colonel Arthur Brownlow Mitchell, MB, FRCSI, for many years a member of the teaching staff of the Faculty of Medicine, a member of the Senate of the University, and one of its members in the Northern Ireland Parliament.
-The lecturer is appointed on the nomination of the School of Medicine and Dentistry.
-The honorarium offered is approximately £50.
+The lecture, hosted by the School of Medicine, Dentistry and Biomedical Sciences, is to be given not more than once annually.

 The Frederick W. Price Lectureship in Medicine (F541)